Foundation for the Future of Delaware County

 Maximum Grant Amount

-The Foundation for the Future of Delaware County (FFDC) is accepting 2019 grant applications.
+The Foundation for the Future of Delaware County (FFDC) accepts grant applications annually, from December 1 to January 31.
 Giving is for organizations in Delaware County.

 Grants are awarded in the areas of Health and Human Services, Education, Neighborhoods and Community Development, the Environment, Children, Youth, and Families, and Arts and Culture, including historic preservation.